 Figure 14.3.3.3.2.2-1: Resource request at VAL service communication establishment

-1. The VAL server sends request for resources to the NRM server.
+1. The VAL server sends a network resource adaptation request to the NRM server for a VAL UE or a VAL user ID.

 2. The NRM server evaluates the need for network resources and use of resource sharing.